DavidNorvald/JobPlacementDashboard/README.md

 ### Summary of Live Project
-Through learning how to troubleshoot our problems and only reaching out if we were truly stuck on a problem, I felt it taught us how to be a better developer by troubleshootin gour own issues and really leveraging websites and forums for help and to give us a sense that just because we are junior developers, we are not alone in the world of coding and that everyone runs into issues, but that there is a wealth of knowledge available on the internet and websites like stackoverflow are an amazing resource for debugging code and to connect with the development community.
+Through learning how to troubleshoot our problems and only reaching out if we were truly stuck on a problem, I felt it taught us how to be a better developer by troubleshooting our own issues and really leveraging websites and forums for help and to give us a sense that just because we are junior developers, we are not alone in the world of coding and that everyone runs into issues, but that there is a wealth of knowledge available on the internet and websites like stackoverflow are an amazing resource for debugging code and to connect with the development community.